ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 There are no sevens as far as I am aware, and as eights rely on the unlikely existence of a summit-beach, they would seem to be impossible.

-## Summary
+## Summary {#summary}

 It looks like, if you're going for interest, there are four places around the British coast where you could simultaneously take part in POTA, WWFF, IOTA, Beaches on the Air, English Castles Awards, plus one of English Lighthouses or Bunkers on the Air.

-Uploading your logs will take a long time.
+But you'll need a ferry to get there, unless you're lucky enough to live there already&mdash;you'll need to head to the Isle of Wight, Scilly, Lindisfarne or Inner Farne.

+The trip might take a while, but so will uploading your logs to all of that lot.

-Meanwhile, if you're more interested in sheer numbers than an interesting variety, Admiralty Road in Plymouth will net you a whopping *twenty* simultaneous activations, 18 of them qualifying English Castles.
+Meanwhile, if you're more interested in sheer numbers than an interesting variety, a sliver of rocky beach near Devil's Point in Plymouth will net you a whopping *twenty* simultaneous activations, 18 of them qualifying English Castles.

-**TODO update if necessary**

-Have fun reading that lot out on the air!
+Have fun reading all those references out on the air!

 ## Future Work